-Rich culture and tradition of Nepal is the result of its diverse ethnic groups and communities.
+The rich culture and tradition of Nepal are the result of its diverse ethnic groups and communities.
 The majority of people in Nepal celebrate Dashain, Tihar, Holi, etc. So, the festival of the Himalayan region celebrated by a niche group is overshadowed.

 The rituals of Mani Rimdu are symbolic of impermanence and remind us that creation and destruction are part of our lives.

-Three days long festival, Tiji is celebrated in Lo Manthang of Upper Mustang in high spirits.
-Upper Mustang region comes alive with locals’ enthusiasm for the Tiji festival.
+Three days long festival, Tiji, is celebrated in Lo Manthang of Upper Mustang in high spirits.
+The Upper Mustang region comes alive with locals’ enthusiasm for the Tiji festival.
 The festival is celebrated on the 3rd Tibetan month and falls in the month of May.
-Visiting Upper Mustang for the festival is a good decision as the spring is the best time to visit Nepal.
-The clear sky will give you a breathtaking view of the striking landscape of Upper Mustang.
+Visiting Upper Mustang for the festival is a good decision as spring is the best time to visit Nepal.
+Moreover, the clear sky will give you a breathtaking view of the striking landscape of the Upper Mustang.

-Tiji or Tenchi comes from the term ‘Tempa Chirim’ which translates as the prayer for the World Peace.
+Tiji or Tenchi comes from the term ‘Tempa Chirim,’ which translates as the prayer for World Peace.
 The festival celebrates the victory of good over evil.
-Three days Chaam or dance performed by local monks during Tiji is known as ‘Tsa Chaam’.
+Three days Chaam or dance performed by local monks during Tiji is known as ‘Tsa Chaam.’
 It’s interesting storytelling of the birth of Dorjee Shunu or Dorjee Jono in the kingdom of Lo to save the region from the wrath of a demon.
 The demon brought havoc in the semi-arid region by creating a water shortage.
-Tiji Festival Trek is a popular trek opted by those who loves to explore local culture while travelling.
+Tiji Festival Trek is a popular trek opted by those who love to explore local culture while traveling.

-Tiji festival begins with the unveiling of big and ancient Thanka of Guru Padmasambhava or Guru Rinpoche in the square in front of the palace of Lo Manthang.
+Tiji festival begins with the unveiling of the big and ancient Thanka of Guru Padmasambhava or Guru Rinpoche in the square in front of the palace of Lo Manthang.
 In the span of 3 days, you will see the depiction of birth, fight, triumph and celebration via sacred dances.
-A series of interesting acts are performed by the monks of Chhode Monastery to showcase various events.
+The monks of Chhode Monastery perform a series of interesting acts to showcase various events.
 Monks performing in colorful brocade costumes along with beautiful masks create an everlasting impact.
 The performances of the monks take an aggressive turn as they depict the fight and ultimately the victory of Dorjee Shunu over the demon.

 It is believed that obstacles of your life will be cleared away upon watching the chaam with respect and faith in your heart.